-Stephen Wong is advising Health2047 Inc. in medical informatics and architecture of integrated clinical solutions.
+Stephen Wong is advising Health2047 Inc. in medical informatics, artificial intelligence, and architecture of integrated clinical solutions.
 He has over three decades of experience in research and product development in healthcare, medical imaging, life sciences, finance, and semiconductors.
 He holds John S Dunn Presidential Distinguished Chair in Biomedical Engineering and is the Chief Research Information Officer, Chief of Medical Physics, head of informatics development, Director of T.T. & W.F.
 Chao Center for BRAIN and Associate Director of Houston Methodist Cancer Center at Houston Methodist; and Professor of Radiology, Neurosciences, Pathology and Laboratory Medicine at Weill Cornell Medicine.
-Stephen focuses on research in bioinformatics, biomedical imaging, systems biology, drug discovery, and healthcare IT.
-He also conducts big data analysis and artificial intelligence for healthcare and operational efficiency and develops innovative informatics solutions and apps in both healthcare and life sciences.
-Previously, he was a professor at UCSF and Harvard University, handling major medical information and imaging system design and implementation at UCSF, Harvard Medical School and the Brigham and Women’s Hospital.
-Stephen has also served in technical and executive roles in major technology-driven companies including HP, AT&T Bell Labs, Philips Healthcare (enterprise-wide healthcare solutions, Holland) and Charles Schwab, where he developed and produced an electronic trading platform.
-Stephen was appointed an IEEE fellow for leadership in drug discovery, systems biology, bioinformatics and health analytics.
-He received his PhD in Computer Science from Lehigh University, B. Eng. in Electrical Engineering (hons) from the University of Western Australia, postdoctoral training in the Japanese Fifth Generation Computer Systems project, and senior executive education from Stanford Graduate School of Business, MIT Sloan School of Management, and Columbia Business School.
+His research is in biomarker and drug discovery for cancer and Alzheimer’s disease, digital health, and medical imaging.
+His research has been supported by the National Institutes of Health, Department of Defense, and several Research Foundations.
+Previously, he was a Professor at UCSF and Harvard University, handling major medical information and imaging system design and implementation at UCSF, Harvard Medical School and the Brigham and Women’s Hospital.
+Stephen has also served in executive roles in major technology-driven companies including HP, AT&T Bell Labs, Philips Healthcare, and Charles Schwab, where his group developed and produced an electronic trading platform.
+He received his Ph.D. in Computer Science from Lehigh University, B. Eng. in Electrical Engineering (hons) from the University of Western Australia, postdoctoral training in the Japanese Fifth Generation Computer Systems project, and senior executive education from Stanford Graduate School of Business, MIT Sloan School of Management, and Columbia Business School.